sciber-io/yubikey-locker/README.md

 <img src="src/sciber_yklocker.png" alt="YubiKey Autolocker by Sciber" width="250"/>

-:warning: Avoid running this tool without a YubiKey present as it will then lock your computer.

 ### Default behavior
-sciber-yklocker will check if htere is a YubiKey present every 10 seconds, and if there is not the computer will be locked.
+sciber-yklocker will check if there is a YubiKey present every 10 seconds.
+If no command-line arguments / registry values instruments the application to lock the computer it will do nothing.

-On Windows this will only happen if the proper register values are set - otherwise it defaults to doNothing.

 ## Installation
 ### Windows